The Importance of Color Management in Packaging

 - The mixing of inks can affect color

 - Varnishes also change colors.
-UV varnish will be different than an aquinas varnish.
+UV varnish will be different than an aqueous varnish.

 Matching colors without technical know-how and the necessary tools adds to the probability of there being inconsistencies and quality issues.

 Color can appear dramatically different with even the slightest differences in viewing conditions.
 Even with color codes and spectrum data, the conditions under which packaging suppliers view samples and contact proofs can create inconsistencies in the final product.
 For example, while the US standard for spectrophotometers is D50 (sunlight at 5,000 Kelvins), the standard for printing in China is D65.
 This means US-based packaging designers and engineers are looking at color samples under different light conditions compared to packaging printers in Asia.

 Color communication between packaging designers and packaging printers can quickly become a game of telephone without the right people and processes in place to ensure that the right color information is delivered throughout the supply chain.
 Again, the issue comes down to lack of control.
 Who are your factories working with?
 What printing processes are they using?
 What quality control steps are in place?
 How is color communicated between suppliers and printers?
 If you don’t know the answers to these questions, you can’t be sure that the color you communicate to the factories is the same at every point where information is exchanged.

 Another complicating issue in color management is assurance that packaging suppliers and printers are using the same reference materials.
 For example, if the printers are referencing an outdated edition of the Pantone Formula Guide, the packaging may not match the color specified by your designers (Pantone recommends replacing swatch books annually).